Another article here on human resource management

 Stress seems to be the one word that reduces otherwise competent managers to gibbering wrecks.
 It's every manager's nightmare.

-There is a direct link between stress and long term sickness absence.
-Where someone is signed off with stress it normally becomes a long-term issue.
-All too soon several months have gone by and nothing has been done.
-It then becomes more difficult to take action.
-Not only do you have an employee who has been away from work for months, but those covering the work become more and more frustrated at the extra effort needed.
-Ultimately you then may have to recruit a temporary person to cover the workload.
-All in all it’s a very problematic area that is complex and difficult to solve simply.
+There is a direct link between stress and long-term sickness absence.
+Frequently managers do nothing for months.
+Action then becomes more difficult.
+Not only does the firm have an employee who has been away from work for months, but those covering the work become more and more frustrated at the extra effort needed.
+Ultimately the manager may have to recruit a temporary worker to cover.
+All in all, it’s a very problematic area of management that is complex and difficult to resolve.
 There is however a simple model that can be applied.
-This blog introduces and defines stress and then sets out a simple procedure for managing employees suffering stress.
+This blog defines stress and then introduces the model.

 Calculating the Cost of Sickness Absence

-The most difficult thing about stress and long term absence from work that might be caused by stress is identifying when to act.
-Let’s look at it from the viewpoint of money.
+The most difficult thing about stress, and long-term absence from work that might be caused by stress, is identifying when to act.
+Let’s look at it from the viewpoint of cost.

-So how do you work out the cost to the firm of having someone off sick?
-Let’s assume you have a member of staff who earns £20,000 per annum.
+How do you work out the cost to the firm of having someone off sick?
+Assume they earn £30,000 per annum.
 The average level of sickness per employee per year is 7.4 days (according to CIPD figures).
 Let’s now calculate the impact on the firm on salary alone.

-If of course we consider all employment costs, the real cost can be up to double that.
+If of course we consider all employment costs, the real costs are around 50% more giving £210 a day.

-So if the employee is ‘normal’ we lose about £500.
+So, if the employee is ‘normal’ we lose about £1,617 per annum.
 Perhaps that’s tolerable.

-We can see that the cost of taking no action soon mounts up.
-And now the issue.
-If you found that this amount of money was being wasted or was likely to be wasted in your firm you would most likely take speedy action to deal with the problem before the loss reached this level!!
+The cost of taking no action soon mounts up.
+And that's before you add in lost opportunity and costs of arranging temporary cover.
+So, now the issue.
+If you found a wastage in your firm of this magnitude, you would take action to deal with it!!
 Absence through stress can be considered in the same way.
 Early action is essential.

 Defining Stress